andref15/G4mvc/README.md

 The source generator follows the architecture defined in this article [Razor Pages architecture and concepts in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-9.0&tabs=visual-studio).

 Views will only be detected if they are in the same folder as the model.
 Models must end with the suffix `Model` (e.g. `IndexModel`), be inside a Namespace called Pages and derive from `Microsoft.AspNetCore.Mvc.RazorPages.PageModel`.
-If you are working with areas, the pages models have to be in a namespace following the structure `<root-namespace>.Area.<AreaName>.Pages`.
+If you are working with areas, the pages models have to be in a namespace following the structure `<root-namespace>.Areas.<AreaName>.Pages`.

 ##### Examples
     namespace SampleApp.Pages;